Tinder Must Stop Charging Its Older Users More For 'Plus' Features, Court Rules - Slashdot

 -jcr

+As a libertarian, you should appreciate that while your self-ownership of your own body does not decline with age, exchange value of your bodily fluids takes a drastic dip.
+Having too many old people on is not good for a platform that relies on purely physical attraction.
+Paying higher prices allows old people access to the platform for high value used cases, like being sugar daddies, while subsidizing young attractive users for them to swipe right.
+The logical extension is paid swipes, but current statist

-Cheaper for Younger (Score:2)
+Cheaper for Younger (Score:3)

 I should also have to pay less if I'm only targeting the young women!